 3) Ask about training.
 Of course we want to know that the people who are looking after our kids during the day know what they’re doing.
 “Our staff do anywhere from 50 to 100 hours of training and all have standard First Aid and CPR,” says Coffey.
 “Parents have a misconception that the kids are going to be supervised by 15- or 16-year-olds.
 Our average age is 20.
 Many are in college and university or finished their ECE.”

 4) Pick a camp that suits their interest and comfort level.
 Whether you’re registering your kid in a good all-around summer camp program or one that focuses on technology, sports or artistic pursuits, selecting camps that align with your child’s favourite pastimes goes a long way to ensuring camp success.
+It may be worth looking into an overnight summer camp in Ontario (if you live in Canada), who offer the opportunity for young people to grow their skills and form friendships.
+Not everyone will take away the same skills as each other, but in the end, no kid is the same and it’s all about having fun.
 The YMCA has 50 different camp programs, says Coffey.
 If your child is new to the camp experience, select one that’s close to your community; the Y expanded from 14 to 33 locations between 2011 and 2015 to meet demand close to where people live.
 Once your child has gained some familiarity with being in a camp setting, it’s a good time to move up to a camp with bussing to an outdoor centre or other environment.

 5) Keep in mind how much your child will benefit from being in camp.
 While of course it would be lovely if we could get the whole summer off from work to hang with our kids, the truth is we’d be hard-pressed to provide the same variety of enriching learning experiences that camp can deliver week after week.
 Coffey says that every year the Y watches kids flourish in camp, gaining confidence and knowledge that keeps them learning and growing all summer long.
 And that’s something we can all feel good about.